Ultra-Zactimus/myFourthCodeReview/README.md

 ## Known Bugs:
 #
-Document is a work in progress.
+Document is in a completed state.
+No known bugs
-Toppings defaulting to first pick inside of object Please feel free to contact me by email at: ultrazacky@gmail.com
+Please feel free to contact me by email at: ultrazacky@gmail.com
 #
 ## License: